-Ecuadorian food is hearty and consoling, designed to sustain people living at in the mountains.
+Ecuadorian food is hearty and comforting, designed to sustain people living at in the mountains.

-The fusion of pre-Columbian ingredients like corn and potatoes with Spanish introductions like pork, chicken, and grains of rice formed the basis of today's cuisine.
+The a blend of pre-Columbian ingredients like corn and potatoes with Spanish introductions like pork, chicken, and rice formed the basis of today's cuisine.
 Traditional cooking methods often feature slow simmers and roasting.

 Quito's cuisine is typical of the Sierra (highlands) region.
 This means a focus on filling soups, hearty stews, and roasted meats.

-Coastal regions, for example, have a greater emphasis on seafood and plantains.
+Coastal regions, such as, have a greater emphasis on seafood and plantains.

 A rich and smooth, comforting potato soup.
 It often includes cheese, avocado, and sometimes bits of fried pork rind.
 Find it at most traditional Ecuadorian restaurants.